danielvdh24/green-guardian/README.md

     </tr>
 </table>

-## Thanks
+## Thanks :star:

-A big thank you to our [instructor](@francisco.gomes) for providing this course and giving us the opportunity to work with sensors!
+A big thank you to our [instructor](@francisco.gomes) for providing this course and giving us the opportunity to work with high quality sensors! :pray: